-As search volume continues rising for phrases like “failing A levels” and “what if I fail A levels”, it’s clear more students are stressed and concerned about struggling to achieve the grades they need.
+As search volume continues to rise for phrases like “failing A levels” and “what if I fail A levels”, it’s clear that more students are stressed and concerned about struggling to achieve the grades they need.
 With university admission often depending heavily on A level results, it’s understandable why students feel an immense amount of pressure to succeed.
 No one wants to fall short after years of hard work.

 Understand Why You Are Struggling with A Levels